To the Members of UFO Moviez India Limited

 Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
 Under Section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the Company hasadequate internal financial controls with reference to standalone financial statements inplace and the operating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures in the standalone financial statementsmade by the Management and Board of Directors.

-Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether amaterial uncertainty exists related to events or conditions that may cast continue as agoing concern.
-If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures in thestandalone financialstatements or if such disclosures are inadequate to modify ouropinion.
+Conclude on the appropriateness of the Management and Board of Directors use ofthe going concern basis of accounting and based on the audit evidence obtained whether amaterial uncertainty exists related to events or conditions that may cast continue as agoing concern.
+If we conclude that a material uncertainty exists we significant arerequired to draw attention in our auditors' report to the related disclosures in thestandalone financialstatements or if such disclosures are inadequate to modify ouropinion.
 Our conclusions are based on the audit evidence obtained up to the date of ourauditors' report.
 However future events or conditions may cause the Company to cease tocontinue as a going concern.

 Evaluate the overall presentation structure and content of the standalonefinancialstatements including the disclosures and whether the standalone financialstatements represent the underlying transactions and events in a manner that achieves fairpresentation.

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.
 We alsoprovide those charged with governance with a statement that we have complied with relevantethical requirements regarding independence and to communicate with them allrelationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

 From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the standalone financial statementsof the current period and are therefore the key audit matters.
-We describe these mattersin our auditor's report unless law or regulation precludes public disclosure about thematter or when in extremely rare circumstances we determine that a matter should not becommunicated in our report because the adverse consequences of doing so would reasonablybe expected to outweigh the public interest benefits of such communication.
+We describe these mattersin our auditors' report unless law or regulation precludes public disclosure about thematter or when in extremely rare circumstances we determine that a matter should not becommunicated in our report because the adverse consequences of doing so would reasonablybe expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements